Clearstream: Settlement

 Clearstream's ICSD settles trades in international securities and in domestic securities traded across borders.
 The CSDs settle domestic transactions in the German and Luxembourgish markets.
-Transactions between the two ICSDs Clearstream and Euroclear are settled via an electronic communications platform, called the Bridge.
+Transactions between the two ICSDs Clearstream Banking SA and Euroclear Bank are settled via an electronic communications platform, called the Bridge.

 Clearstream operates a delivery versus payment settlement system, ensuring simultaneous settlement of securities and cash transfers on a gross (trade-by-trade) basis.
 This helps to minimise the risk associated with the settlement of securities.